-Waiting until the last minute is not an option.
-Celergo has presented several webinars explaining the necessary actions needed (CLICK HERE); however, below is a reference tool highlighting ten steps you can take to assist you in your preparations.
+Celergo has presented several webinars explaining the necessary actions needed (CLICK HERE); however; below is a reference tool highlighting ten steps to operationalize GDPR.

 Communicate GDPR impact